 This latest of migrant caravans has not requested our help through any legitimate or legal avenue.
 Heck, they aren’t even brandishing a single U.S. flag – which might pull the heartstrings and soften the resolve of Americans.
 These people have rebuked their president’s warning of being political pawns, largely turning down Mexico’s offers of financial aid and employment, and continue to march to a country where a majority of citizens are less than hospitable to their invasion.

 The migrants are not alone.
 They are well-funded by a host of organizations – from the good old U.S. of A. — ensuring their safe passage.

 “Give me your tired, your poor, your huddled masses yearning to breathe free,” opined Emma Lazarus in her sonnet, The New Colossus, a poetess’ contribution to a fundraising effort for the construction costs of the Statue of Liberty’s pedestal.
 It is a powerful statement to welcome immigrants – legal immigrants – to Ellis Island.

-What it isn’t is verbiage in the Constitution or the Bill of Rights.We value your comments!
-Please weigh in on our comment section below.
+What it isn’t is verbiage in the Constitution or the Bill of Rights.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com